How do you increase communication in your home and make sure everyone’s connected?

 Same rules apply.
-Communication usually happens organically when you are together—it’s just a matter of how do you get everyone together?
+Communication usually happens organically when you are together—it’s just a matter of how to get everyone together.
 I know everyone is super busy (maybe that has to be addressed) but try to carve out at least a few times a week when you eat together with phones turned off.
 (I’m gonna give you some conversation starters so it isn’t just awkward silence.)

 Family game nights, family movie nights, family outings to a park—these usually lead to some good ole’ fashioned chit-chat.
 Check out this Parenting Toolkit: A Family Guide To The Best Summer Ever!
-It’s filled with ideas for activities, conversation-starters, plus each activity is geared toward learning an important relationship skill.
+It’s filled with ideas for activities and conversation-starters.
+Plus each activity is geared toward learning an important relationship skill.
 Check out other family resources HERE.